appalrpivotal/spring-schema-migrate/README.md

 # spring-schema-migrate

 This is a demo to perform a schema migration or changes before we swtich versions of our Application.
-Below are the two scenarios in which we can demo this:
+Below are the two scenarios in which we can demo this.
+The Project uses Spring Boot integration with FlywayDB tool to do this.

 Scenario 1: